bernhard-42/bd_animation/docs/engine.md

 ![rod piston](./rod_piston.png)

+As can be seen, both the revolute joint and the location of the assembly are at the center of the large hole of the rod and the z-axis is orthogonal to the xy-plane.
+This is needed later for rotation this animation group around their location on the crankshaft.

 ### 2.5 The crankshaft animation group

 Add `RigidJoint`s to the crankshaft as connectors for the `piston_rod` animation group:

 ![crankshaft](./crankshaft.png)

-Given these four joints, we can assemble the `rod_piston`s to the crankshaft:
+Given these four joints (`pin_0`, ..., `pin_3`), we can assemble the `rod_piston`s to the crankshaft:

 ```python
 children = {"crankshaft": clone(crankshaft)}